 Freshly made ricotta cannoli from Modern Pastry

-I can’t emphasize this enough: trying the legendary cannoli from Mike’s Pastry and Modern Pastry is a must.
+I can’t emphasize this enough: your 2 days in Boston itinerary must include the legendary cannoli from Mike’s Pastry and Modern Pastry.
 Both shops are located in the North End, almost exactly across the road from each other.
 There are people who say Mike’s cannoli are the best cannoli you can find outside of Italy.
 There are others who claim Modern Pastry’s cannoli are the most authentic and delicious.
 You have to try both and decide whether you are on team Mike’s or team Modern.
 You can also decide to be on team Cannoli and just eat a whole bunch from both shops.

 Tip: Bring some cash, neither of the shops accepts credit cards.
 The lines are long, but they move quickly.